library("vimp")

 conditional VIMs by averaging over all possible subsets.
 More

-possible grouping of the other features.
-To estimate the SPVIM for
+to each possible grouping of the other features.
+To estimate the SPVIM

 returns VIM estimates for all features):